GothShoot/proxmox-swarm/README.md

 When `--sdn-network` is specified, newly created containers are attached to the given overlay network using the Proxmox SDN API.
 Network tags and VLAN IDs can be defined per service in the compose file via `tags` and `vlan` fields.
+VLAN IDs must be integers between 0 and 4094.

 Additional subcommands can be added in the future using the extensible architecture in `src/cli.ts`.